nus-cs2103-AY2122S1/ip/docs/README.md

 ### `deadline` - Adds new Deadline

 Adds a new deadline to the task list.
+Deadline must contain a non-empty description.

 Example of usage: